Passer au contenu principal

 This ensures we continue to be recognized as a trusted provider of information solutions.

 Appropriate collection, reproducibility, usage and protection of data are crucial to our long-term success as an information and analytics business.
 As we maintain and broaden our data assets and discover new ways of generating insights, we recognize that strong data governance is essential.
 AI systems function more accurately when they are fed large amounts of high quality data, and some data sets are utilized across solutions, for multiple purposes.
-We need to ensure we have in place robust data management and security policies and procedures.
+We need to ensure we have in place robust data management, such as for data minimisation and retention, and security policies and procedures.

 Some data sets include personal information.
 We are committed to handling personal information in accordance with all applicable privacy laws and regulations as well as our own Privacy Principles, which require that we always act as responsible stewards of personal information.